-- Vulval cancer: It is a rare condition where the cancer cells start to develop in the female external sex organs, the vulva.
+- Vulval cancer: It is a rare condition where the cancer cells start to develop in the female external sex organ, the vulva.

 What is Laparoscopic Surgery?

 This surgery is a minimally invasive surgery.
-It is a specialized technique of performing surgery which is assisted by a laparoscope.
-A laparoscope is a thin, long tube which has a high-intensity light and a high-resolution camera that sends images to a video monitor.
+Laparoscopic surgery is a specialized technique of performing surgery which is assisted by a laparoscope.
+A laparoscope is a thin, long tube which has high-intensity light and a high-resolution camera that sends images to a video monitor.

 In the procedure, a laparoscope is inserted through a small incision in the abdominal wall, and the surgery is performed.
 It is a low-risk, minimally invasive procedure that requires only tiny incisions.

-What is the role of Laparoscopic Surgery in Gynaecological Cancers Treatment?
+Laparoscopic Surgery in the Treatment of Gynaecological Cancers

-The laparoscopic surgeries for the gynaecological cancers are performed for all the endometrial cancers (uterus), small-sized (<2cm) cervical cancers and small-sized (<8cm) early-stage ovarian cancers.
+Laparoscopic surgeries for gynaecological cancers are performed for all endometrial cancers (uterus), small-sized (<2cm) cervical cancers and small-sized (<8cm) early-stage ovarian cancers.
 It is also performed for benign and borderline tumours.
 Let’s get into more details.

 Laparoscopic Surgery in the Treatment of Ovarian Cancer

-In early-stage, the small-sized tumours less than eight cms and having tumour confined only to the ovaries may be treated by laparoscopic staging surgery (removing uterus, ovaries, peritoneal fluid, lymph nodes, and omentum) and the tumour is removed in an endo bag without the spillage.
+In the early stage, the small-sized tumours of less than eight cm and having tumour confined only to the ovaries may be treated by laparoscopic staging surgery (removing uterus, ovaries, peritoneal fluid, lymph nodes, and omentum) and the tumour is removed in an endo bag without the spillage.

-In advanced-stage, laparoscopy is used to confirm the diagnosis and determine resectability.
+In an advanced stage, laparoscopy is used to confirm the diagnosis and determine resectability.

 Laparoscopic Surgery in the Treatment of Uterine Cancer or Endometrial Cancer

-A small number of uterine cancer cases which are not fit for the general anesthesia due to the severe associated medical disease like diabetes, hypertension, and obesity may be treated with vaginal hysterectomy/laparoscopic-assisted vaginal hysterectomy with bilateral salpingo-opherectomy (LAVH/BSO).
+A small number of uterine cancer cases which are not fit for general anaesthesia due to the severe associated medical disease like diabetes, hypertension, and obesity may be treated with vaginal hysterectomy/laparoscopic-assisted vaginal hysterectomy with bilateral salpingo-opherectomy (LAVH/BSO).

 The precancerous lesions, micro-invasive, and small-sized (less than two cms) cervical cancers are treated by simple, type I-II and type III laparoscopic radical hysterectomy with pelvic lymph nodes removal respectively.
 The young patients desiring to retain uterus for their future fertility are treated by radical vaginal trachelectomy or Dargent operation and laparoscopic pelvic lymphadenectomy.
 In Dargent operation, a laparoscopic pelvic lymph node dissection is made, this is followed by the surgical resection of the cervix and upper vagina (via vaginal approach)